matiassolorza/matiassolorza.github.io/index.md

 ### The Ambiguity Costs of Climate Change

 (with Frances C. Moore and Benjamin Collier)

 Work in progress on quantifying the economic costs of climate change-driven ambiguity and tail risks in US insurance markets.

-## Research

-### Natural Disasters and Slow Recoveries: New Evidence from Chile
-(with Lissette Briones)

-Work in progress analyzing the persistence of negative macroeconomic shocks from natural disasters in Chile, focusing on how capital destruction and financial frictions delay regional recovery.

-### The Ambiguity Costs of Climate Change
-(with Frances C. Moore and Benjamin Collier)

-Work in progress on quantifying the economic costs of climate change-driven ambiguity and tail risks in US insurance markets.